bindralab/CellPyAbility/README.md

 ### Testing

 The example outputs above are the results from running the [GDA test data](test/test_GDA/) and the [synergy test data](test/test_synergy/).
 I recommend running these test sets to ensure the scripts are working properly prior to running one's own data.
+The [test parameters](test/test_params.txt) text file contains the exact experimental info used to generate the example outputs.

 Due to the size of the files in the test directory, it is saved to [Git LFS](https://git-lfs.com/).
 If the user has Git LFS installed, the test directory can be downloaded by entering '**git lfs pull**' in the directory's terminal after cloning the repo.